By Yasmin Balent

 Intercultural communication is a broad topic and the differences worldwide are very large and diverse.
 Therefore, you should always, at least superficially, inform yourself in detail about the cultural differences from the respective target country.

-Trust in an international context builds on personal relationships.
+Trust in an international business context builds on personal relationships.
 This means that your interest in the person takes precedence over your interest in the business with whom you are trying to cooperate.
 This is sometimes tedious, but ultimately effective and long-lasting.

-3. Possibility to speak several languages
+3. International business is the possibility to speak several languages

 Even if English is the common business language and almost every businessman or woman is able to speak it, it is beneficial to speak other languages.
 In the best case that would be the language of the customer.